 |Sets appropriate boundaries for ministerial and personal interactions and demonstrates respect for those of others||Exhibits some interactions which transgress one’s own personal or ministerial boundaries of or those of another||Exhibits considerable confusion about personal and ministerial boundaries and fails to recognize or respect those of others|

 |Listens reflectively, suspends judgment, and speaks intentionally with respect for the equality and dignity of all persons.||Exhibits some tendency to judge or misconstrue the contributions of others; displays an inclination to value particular perspectives over others.||Responds inappropriately and/or judgmentally to the insights of others; display clear biases against particular perspectives.|

 |Demonstrates capacity for sound theological engagement with diverse cultural and religious traditions through the effective and insightful application of critical and constructive theological and ministerial knowledge in discussion, research, and reflection.||Engages diverse cultural and religious traditions with theological interest; satisfactorily applies insights to theological and ministerial issues.||Exhibits reluctance to engage diverse cultural and religious traditions; fails to discern connection between such diversity and theological or ministerial issues.|

 Measures of Educational Effectiveness

 The measures by which an educational program demonstrates its effectiveness are many and varied.
-The Master of Arts in Practical Theology and Ministry program at Barry University measures its effectiveness through (1) the percentage of students who begin the MA program of study and complete it, (2) the percentage of graduates who obtained employment related to their degrees within a year of graduation, and (3) the percentage of students who have attained the goals of the degree programs, as indicated by successful completion of the MA capstone process of written and oral comprehensives.
+The Doctor of Ministry program at Barry University measures its effectiveness through (1) the percentage of students who begin the DMin program of study and who continue toward achievement of the goals of the degree programs by successful completion of the DMin thesis project and (2) the percentage of graduates who obtained employment related to their degrees within a year of graduation.

 Statement of Educational Effectiveness